ktfleming/rhc/README.md

 method = "GET"
 ```

-Then try running `rhc ~/rhc/definitions/test.toml`. rhc will send a GET request to `https://httpbin.org/get`, and you should see the response, including the status code, headers, and body printed to stdout.
+Then try running `rhc /path/to/test.toml`. rhc will send a GET request to `https://httpbin.org/get`, and you should see the response, including the status code, headers, and body, printed to stdout.

 Running `rhc --help` will show a brief description of available command-line arguments, most of which are explained more fully in this document.